Does home insurance cover roof leaks?

 - Sagging roof timbers

-- Regular maintenance and inspections: This is a cost effective way to prevent and avoid costly repairs.
-Have your roof checked at least once a year, and after any severe weather.
+Regular maintenance and inspections: Check your roof at least once a year and after severe weather.
+This prevents costly repairs.

-- Clear gutters and check for missing tiles: Blocked gutters can cause water to back up under your roof, leading to leaks.
+Clear gutters and check for missing tiles: Blocked gutters cause water to back up under roof coverings.

-- Fix minor repairs promptly: Small issues can quickly become big problems if left unattended.
+Fix minor repairs promptly: Small issues become expensive problems if ignored.

 How to make a roof damage claim

-Provide high-resolution photos and videos showing both the damage and the surrounding area.
-Include close-ups of affected materials.
+Provide high-resolution photos and videos showing the damage and surrounding context.
+Include close-ups of tiles, flashing, and any internal water damage.

 3. Gather supporting evidence